“It’s time for a revolution!” She hollered out, pumping her fist up in the air with determination.

 “Is that all I’m good for?”
-I returned gently, pretending to sound offended.
+I gently returned, pretending to sound offended.
 “To make sure you don’t get the lame books?”

 Yup, that’s me.
-I’m the long time book-loving, seventeen year old girl known as Gracie Williams, but I’m sometimes called Grace or Ace for certain individuals.
+I’m the long time book-loving seventeen year old girl known as Regina Grace Williams, but I’m sometimes called Reggie or even Ace for certain individuals.
 I’m also just your typical regular Jane, who enjoys not wearing make-up and the only jewelry I wear is earrings.
 I also love being conservative with my attire.
 Although there will be rare occasions that I’ll wear a shirt that shows off my thin, decently fit hourglass shape, but the majority of the time I don’t.

 The girl beside me is Samantha Truman; she’s also called Sam for short.
 Now she’s what you call a classical girly girl, who loves wearing make-up, jewelry and anything that is classified as too girly.
 But she always manages to look absolutely gorgeous.

 Samantha took the book and we stopped halfway down the hall so she could read the book’s summary.
 “Hm.”
-She hummed, sounding intrigued.
+She sounded intrigued.
 “This does sound a bit interesting.
-Hey,” She waved the book slightly with a questionable stare, “this is another one that involves magic.”
+Hey!”
+She waved the book slightly with a questionable stare.
+“This is another one that involves magic.”